-During the next 7 days, there will also be periods of dry weather when area residents and visitors may be able to go outside to enjoy the warm, humid weather and beginning of summer.
-However, residents are advised to be extremely cautious around all local rivers, streams, creeks, and lakes because shorelines/riverbanks will be slippery and could be undercut, and stream currents may be strong.
+Residents are advised to be extremely cautious around all local lakes, rivers, streams, and creeks because shorelines/riverbanks will be slippery and could be undercut, and currents will be strong.
 Road-side ditches, wetlands and other low-lying areas may experience unsafe ponding conditions.
-Dams and other water control/water conveyance structures are especially dangerous and should be always avoided.
+Dams and other water control/water conveyance structures are especially dangerous and should always be avoided.

 With this message, Otonabee Conservation is advising all area municipalities and residents to prepare themselves for possible flooding.
-Area water information can be monitored on-line at:
+Area water data and information can be monitored on-line at:

 - Trent-Severn Waterway’s Water Management InfoNet

 - Water Survey of Canada Real-Time Hydrometric Data